2022 Winnipeg municipal election

 The 2022 Winnipeg municipal election took place on October 26, 2022.
 The offices of mayor, city councillors, and school trustees of the city of Winnipeg were elected as a result of this election.
 Elections were held as part of municipal elections held across the province.
-The elections were held under first-past-the-post voting.
+The elections used the first-past-the-post voting election system, either to elect the mayor in a municipality-wide district, or to elect councillors in single-member wards.

 Mayoral election

 The incumbent mayor, Brian Bowman, announced on October 23, 2020, that he would not be running for a third term.
 He said that he was not a career politician, and that he had no plans for a future in politics.
 Scott Gillingham was elected mayor with just over 27% of the vote.